Sinking of Japan: Plot

 Misaki, Reiko's family, and the rest of Tokyo's residents are evacuated.
-In the Chūbu region, they narrowly survive a massive landslide while heading through a mountain pass in the Japanese Alps towards a refugee center, but are left stranded after a crowded bridge collapses ahead of them.
-Another massive earthquake hits Tokyo, sinking multiple wards and prompting Takamori to recommend the Imperial Family's evacuation.
+In the Chūbu region, they narrowly survive a massive landslide while heading through a mountain pass in the Japanese Alps towards a refugee center, but are left stranded after an overloaded bridge collapses ahead of them.
+Another massive earthquake hits Tokyo, causing multiple wards to become submerged by Tokyo Bay due to subsidence; Takamori recommends the Imperial Family's evacuation.

 Yuki Tatsuya, Onodera's fellow submersible pilot, dies in an attempt to activate the warheads from a central module.
 Onodera takes his place using an old submersible brought out of museum storage and spends a night with Reiko before the operation, during which they express each other's love.
 Although he locates the detonation module, a sudden landslide damages his submersible to the point that it is running on emergency power.
 Onodera uses all the remaining power to move into position and install the detonator.
 Onodera succeeds in his task and calmly awaits his death.
 The warheads explode, creating a chain of explosions along the seafloor, which fractures the tectonic plate pulling Japan towards the subduction zone.
-At Mount Fuji, scientists monitoring its unrest are relieved after it calms down, confirming that Japan has been spared from total destruction.
+At Mount Fuji, a team of geologists monitoring the volcano's increasing instability are relieved when its activity returns to normal, confirming that Japan has been spared from total destruction.

 The success of the mission reaches Takamori aboard the amphibious carrier Shimokita, which has been converted into the Japanese government's temporary headquarters.
 Takamori is selected by her colleagues to address the nation and the Japanese diaspora, citing her leadership during the crisis.
 She announces that people can finally return and holds a moment of silence in honor of Tatsuya and Onodera's sacrifice.
 In Fukushima Prefecture, Toshio's mother, who insists on staying behind until the end, is overjoyed when she sees birds return, a sign of his success.
 Reiko rescues her family as they look towards a bright sunrise before the credits start rolling, showing a drastically altered Japan.